Tom Flacco

-Tom Patrick Flacco (born November 2, 1994) is an American football coach and former quarterback who is currently an assistant coach for the Delaware Fightin' Blue Hens.
-He attended three different colleges: Western Michigan, Rutgers, and Towson.
+Tom Patrick Flacco (born November 2, 1994) is an American football quarterback.
+He attended three colleges: Western Michigan, Rutgers, and Towson.
 He also played baseball, and was drafted in the 32nd round of the 2014 MLB Draft by the Philadelphia Phillies.
-Flacco is the younger brother of New York Jets quarterback Joe Flacco.
-He also had stints in the Canadian Football League (CFL) with the Saskatchewan Roughriders and Ottawa Redblacks.
+Flacco is the younger brother of NFL quarterback Joe Flacco.
+He has also had stints in the Canadian Football League (CFL) with the Saskatchewan Roughriders and Ottawa Redblacks.

 Early life

-Flacco was born on November 2, 1994 in Audubon, New Jersey.
-After moving to Voorhees Township, New Jersey, he transferred after one year at Camden Catholic High School to Eastern Regional High School, where he got the starting assignment as quarterback.
+Flacco was born on November 2, 1994, in Audubon, New Jersey.
+After one year at Camden Catholic High School, he moved to Voorhees Township, New Jersey, and transferred to Eastern Regional High School, where he got the starting assignment as quarterback.
 He played baseball and football there which led to him being drafted in the 32nd round of the 2014 MLB Draft by the Philadelphia Phillies.
 In football, he had over 7,250 passing yards including 2,782 yards as a senior.
 He also had 25 passing touchdowns and 12 rushing touchdowns in his senior year.
 His 7,000 plus passing yards were third most in school history at the time of his graduation.